Check out our Resources section for free tax guides, forms, and more!

 Overview

 Georgia is known for its peaches and southern charm.
 It is also the birthplace of Coca-Cola and the Civil Rights Movement.
 Today, residents enjoy a relatively low cost of living with many affordable places to live.
 Property taxes also fall on the low side compared to most other states.
-Most recently, Georgia voted to join the growing list of states that charge a flat income tax rate.
+Georgia has also joined the growing list of states that charge a flat income tax rate.
 Overall, it’s considered one of the more tax-friendly states for retirees and families.

 Georgia Income Tax